 Our Community Commitment

-In developing our Fall 2021 COVID-19 mitigation protocols, we have used guidance from the Centers for Disease Control and Prevention, the state of Illinois, the city of Chicago, our growing experience over the past three semesters, and our trust in God’s guidance through continued prayer.
+In developing our COVID-19 mitigation protocols, we have used guidance from the Centers for Disease Control and Prevention, the state of Illinois, the city of Chicago, our growing experience over the past three semesters, and our trust in God’s guidance through continued prayer.
 We will closely monitor the emerging research, as well as public health guidance, and revisit our COVID mitigation protocols as changes are warranted.

 It is important to understand that the Moody Bible Institute’s COVID mitigation protocols:

 - Are not an expression of political belief by the Institute.

 - Are not flowing out of a spirit of fear.
 We continue to move forward in prayer and trust that it is God who will watch over us and keep us safe.

 - Are not intended to marginalize students who are unable to or have chosen not to be vaccinated.

 The expectations outlined below and in our FAQ align with the guidance given by the CDC, and they comply with an executive order issued by the governor of Illinois and public health order issued by the city of Chicago.

 If you have questions or concerns related to COVID-19 matters, please direct your email accordingly: